kiringodhwani/RustCheatSheet/README.md

 	3. The third variant stores a single string
 	4. The fourth variant stores three integers

-We **could define each of these variants as a separate struct; however these structs would all have different types.
-The benefit of an enum is that all of these variants are grouped under the Message type.**
+^^^We **could define each of these variants as a separate struct; however these structs would all have different types.
+The benefit of an enum is that all of these variants are grouped under the Message type**...
 ```Rust
 enum Message {
     Quit,